Skip to content

 Your personal information is retained by us on our website’s content management system.
 Our data retention periods vary depending on the nature and context of the personal information that we have in our care and are calculated taking into account the following factors:

-• guidance from official bodies such as the ICO;
+• guidance from official bodies;

-• how long we need to keep the information to fulfil the original purpose for which it was collected; and
+• how long we need to keep the information to fulfil the original purpose for which it was collected;

 Who do we share your information with?